Galway-Mayo Institute of Technology is a member of the Higher Education Access Route (HEAR).

 On/Above Points Offers

-Such students must still meet the minimum entry requirements for their chosen course, and will be entitled to all of the supports offered by the GMIT Access Service.
+Such students must still meet the minimum entry requirements for their chosen course, and will be entitled to all of the supports offered by the GMIT Access and Participation Office.

 Minimum Entry Requirements